Thermal expansion definition

 α = ΔL/L°ΔT

-Thus, we can define the coefficient of linear expansion α of a substance as the fraction increase in the length per kelvin rise in temperature.
+The coefficient of linear expansion α of a substance is the fraction increase in the length per kelvin rise in temperature.

 Below given table of linear thermal expansion of some materials: